Sustainability at Berkshire

 Berkshire School's commitment to environmental stewardship harkens back to the school's founding practices in 1907, when a respect for natural resources was exercised by all.
 Today, Berkshire is a leader among independent schools in advancing the principles of sustainability, with a culture of conservation and environmental responsibility ingrained across campus and throughout all programs.

-In 2013, Berkshire was named a Green Ribbon School by the Department of Education, one of 64 schools in the nation and one of only 10 private schools at the time.
+In 2013, Berkshire was named a Green Ribbon School by the Department of Education.
 The award honors schools and districts for “exemplary efforts to reduce environmental impact and utility costs, promote better health, and ensure effective environmental education, including civics and green career pathways.”
-(US Department of Education)

 Berkshire uses a conceptual model to present sustainability as the pursuit toward three interrelated objectives: environmental integrity, economic justice, and social equity.
 In this definition, students, faculty and staff are encouraged to begin thinking about sustainability from any of these three perspectives.
 In addition, the school has a Director of Sustainability and a sustainability committee tasked by the administration to establish sustainable principles and practices that enhance the positive transformation of the campus community through the following goals: